arianakc/breast-cancer-prediction/project plan.md

    3. Exotic neural networks - something that is not ready-made in TensorFlow
    4. More ..,

-5. Model selection and Validation
+5. Model selection and Validation:

+   1. Split train, dev, test as 8:1:1
+   2. ...

 ### Timeline for project milestones